or, how I imagine my cat sees the world.

 Scribbles on Cocktail Napkins

-The writings of a Christian college student and her publishing journey
+The writings of an Orthodox Christian and her publishing journey

 For those who enjoy fiction